tessercat/daoistic-book/blog/meritocracy/content.md

 # Meritocracy

-Some masters think they're smart and everyone else is stupid.
+Some masters think they're the smart one and everyone else is stupid.
 They think they're the expert and everyone else is incompetent.
 With a master like that, idiots ask questions and the guru explains.